-The stylised horse is a visual reference, which, in a badge, I prefer over an overt, written reference, to ‘Tam o’ Shanter’ and the club’s nickname.
+The stylised horse with a missing tail is a visual reference—which, in a badge, I prefer over an overt, written reference—to ‘Tam o’ Shanter’ and the club’s nickname.
 In the narrative poem, the eponymous character, Tam, is depicted as having a ‘gray mare, Meg’.
-In the climax of the poem, Tam, in a demonstration of his ‘honest’ character, is escaping from a ‘hellish legion’ of the devil, warlocks, and witches, who have begun to shed their clothing (noting one particularly attractive witch, Nannie Dee, with an undersized ‘cutty-sark’ or ‘shirt’).
+In the climax of the poem, Tam, demonstrating his ‘honest’ character, is escaping from a ‘hellish legion’ of the devil, warlocks, and witches, who have begun to shed their clothing (noting one particularly attractive witch, Nannie Dee, with an undersized ‘cutty-sark’ or ‘shirt’).
 When Tam is fleeing upon his trusty Meg, Nannie is able to grab ahold of Meg’s ‘gray tail’, which is left behind.

-The home kit is based upon Ayr United’s traditional home colours of a white top with black shorts.
-The away strip makes use of the modern club colours in a vertical stripe running down a dark blue kit, borrowing from the old Ayr FC’s early colours.
+The home kit is based upon Ayr United’s traditional home colour scheme of a white top with black shorts.
+The away strip makes use of the club colours in a vertical stripe running down a dark blue kit, borrowing from the old Ayr FC’s early colours.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.